Creating a LoadBalancer Service

 - Health Check: Configure health check for the load balancer.

-- Global health check: applies only to ports using the same protocol.
-You are advised to select Custom health check.
+- Global: applies only to ports using the same protocol.
+If you need to configure multiple ports using different protocols, select Custom.

-- Custom health check: applies to ports using different protocols.
-For details about the YAML configuration for custom health check, see Configuring Health Check on Multiple Ports of a LoadBalancer Service.
+- Custom: applies to ports using different protocols.
+For details about the YAML configuration for custom health check, see Configuring Health Check on Multiple LoadBalancer Service Ports.

 Description